Project Name

 - Raw Data Ingestion: Images, videos, and other unstructured data objects are ingested and sent directly to MinIO for storage.

-- MinIO Storage & Encryption: MinIO receives the unencrypted data and delegates encryption tasks to the Key Encryption Service (KES).
+- MinIO Storage & Encryption: MinIO Storage & Server-Side Encryption: MinIO receives the unencrypted data and delegates all cryptographic operations to the Key Encryption Service (KES) for secure object storage.

 - Key Encryption Service (KES): KES acts as the encryption engine, handling all cryptographic operations on behalf of MinIO.

-- Centralized Key Management with HashiCorp Vault: KES securely retrieves and manages encryption keys from HashiCorp Vault, ensuring centralized and secure key governance.
+- Centralized Key Management with HashiCorp Vault: KES securely retrieves and manages encryption keys from HashiCorp Vault, ensuring centralized key governance and reducing risks of unauthorized access or key compromise.

 - Secure Decryption Process: Upon user request, MinIO coordinates with KES and Vault to decrypt objects on the fly, ensuring data is accessed securely and efficiently.